0xKetyl/PlutusAI_V1_PUB/README.md

 ## 👥 Expertise-Driven Development

-With a team boasting over 25 years of combined experience in Machine Learning and blockchain development, RevAI is not just another AI hype project.
+With a team boasting over 10 years of combined experience in Machine Learning and blockchain development, RevAI is not just another AI hype project.
 We're committed to building a robust, functional ecosystem that delivers tangible value to our users.

-## 🔗 Join the Revolution

-RevAI tokens are now available on [DEX name].
-Acquire your tokens, hold them in your wallet, and watch as our AI agents work tirelessly to grow your assets.
-Welcome to the future of AI-driven DeFi – where innovation meets returns.